-4.4 Passkey for Write Protection
+5.2 Passkey for Write Protection

-To avoid accidental change, most of the properties are write-protected.
-There are five levels of access protection, refer Table 4-1.
+To avoid accidental change of the sensor configuration, most of the properties are write-protected.
+There are five levels of access protection, refer Table 5-1.

 A special property called Passkey must be set according to the protection level before changing the value of properties that are write-protected, refer Table 1-2.